-Here we present the quantum computing computational package for quantum chemistry.
-It contains the implementation of the variational Hamiltonian ansatz state preparation for chemical systems.
+The first repository contains molecule analysis and fragmentation tools based on graph theory.
+The second contains variational Hamiltonian ansatze adapted to chemical systems is used for state preparation.
 Equipped with the variational algorithms for imaginary- and real-time evolution, the package can optimize and propagate in time wave functions for chemical systems.
 As the Pre-Born-Oppenheimer molecular structure is implemented, one can describe nuclear quantum effects.

-We show the use cases for the developed methods on small chemical systems such as lithium hydride and hydrogen molecules.
+In this report, we first give an introduction of the features of the each repository.
+Aferwards we explain briefly the theory behind the methods.
+Later, we show use cases for the developed methods on small chemical systems such as lithium hydride and hydrogen molecules.
 Specifically, the real- and imaginary-time evolutions have been proven to work correctly and efficiently.
 The Pre-Born-Oppenheimer scheme delivers results in agreement with the reference.
 Furthermore, it is shown that the variational Hamiltonian ansatz may approximate wave functions more efficiently than traditional variational ansatzes.